Darnell Mooney Player Prop Bets for NFL Week 8 | Chicago vs. San Francisco 10/31/2021

 Recent Performances

-- In last week's game against the Buccaneers, Mooney was targeted five times and racked up two catches for 39 yards (19.5 yards per reception).
+- In last week's game against the Buccaneers, Mooney was targeted five times and recorded two catches for 39 yards (19.5 yards per catch).

-- During his last three games, Mooney has 10 receptions (18 targets) for 119 yards and one touchdown, averaging 39.7 yards per game.
+- Over his last three outings, Mooney has racked up 119 yards on 10 catches with one touchdown, averaging 39.7 yards per game on 18 targets.

 Mooney's Chicago Teammates